What is the unified field?

 Is this true?

-Computer simulations will be required to test the new idea, but if it works, a new revolution in physics will begin.
+Computer simulations should test the new idea.
+But if it works, a new revolution in physics will begin.
 And the chance to unify all of physics will be achievable under the umbrella of electromagnetism.

 This is the next aim of the physicists later this century.